The Gospel

 A Prayer to receive His Grace

-Lord God, I come before You knowing that I cannot save myself.
+Heavenly Father, I come before You knowing that I cannot save myself.
 Your Word says that all have sinned and fall short of the glory of God (Romans 3:23), and I know that includes me.
 But I also read that You demonstrated Your love for me, in that while I was still a sinner, Christ died for me (Romans 5:8).

 Today, I confess my need for Your grace.
 I believe that Jesus Christ died for my sins and rose again, just as You promised.
 I trust in Him alone as my Savior.
 Your Word assures me that whoever calls upon the name of the Lord shall be saved (Romans 10:13), so I call on You now.